 Barriers and Gaps in Employment History and Tips for Employers to Diversify Their Workforce

 Individuals such as caregivers, older workers, disabled workers, and those who have criminal convictions or were recently released from prison have been historically marginalized and denied employment opportunities because of gaps in their employment history as well as biases against them.
-And these problems have only been made worse with the COVID-19 pandemic.
+And these problems have only been made worse after the COVID-19 pandemic.
 But there are also valuable considerations employers should know when seeking employees for particular positions.1

 Caregivers